getify/foi-lang/Foi-Guide.md

 <:: v
 ```

-`<:: v` is exact sugar for `Effect.Yield% v`.
-Generators earn dedicated notation because a yield is **Foi**'s only *userland-observable* pause point; the consumer of the iterator decides when to resume, so the terse form pays for itself.
-Every other effect uses the plain `Effect.Name% payload` form; the pause is invisible to userland, so no ergonomic shortcut is needed.
+`<:: v` is exact sugar for `Effect.Gen.Yield% v`.
+Generator yield has dedicated notation because, by design, it's a two-way communication channel and control coordination point between the generator code and the caller that consumes its iterator.
+Every other effect uses the plain `Effect.Name% payload` form.

 ### Tracking Effects